Avoid Christmas Decor Hazards and Injuries

 Never leave burning candles unattended

 With flammable decorations everywhere, be careful where you place your live candles.
-If you are going to put live candles on your tree, make sure you put them on the top branches so that they are not under a branch causing a fire hazard.
-Remember to blow out all candles on before you go to bed.
+If you are going to put live candles on your tree (not recommended), make sure you put them on the top branches so that they are not under a branch causing a fire hazard.
+Remember to blow out all candles before you go to bed.

 Decorate your front porch and boundary fence